Updated: Jan 6

-Roshone Atkins joined Dorothy Day House as a Coordinator of the Horizon Program after trying every avenue of service work there is.
+Roshone Atkins joined Dorothy Day House as our Director of Programs after trying every avenue of service work there is.

 “It was just the money at first,” Atkins says of her first Human Service job with the Aids